How to use the free complaints tool

 Which companies can I use Resolver to complain to?
 You can raise pretty much any kind of complaint with over 30,000 firms and public bodies, including shops, restaurants, energy and telecoms firms, banks and insurance providers (find out more below).

-For four of our biggest reclaim guides – Flight Delay Compensation, Reclaim Experian CreditExpert ID Fraud Insurance, Reclaim Packaged Bank Account Fees and Reclaim PPI for free – we've specially modified Resolver with bespoke MoneySavingExpert letters.
-We've done the same for our Vodafone warning guide to help customers complain about the firm.
+For five of our biggest reclaim guides – Flight Delay Compensation, Experian CreditExpert ID Fraud Insurance Refund, Reclaim Packaged Bank Account Fees, Reclaim payday loans for free and Reclaim PPI for free – we've specially modified Resolver with bespoke MoneySavingExpert letters.

 How do I complain if the company I want to complain about isn't included?
-If a company's not listed, you can ask Resolver to add it via a form on its website.
+How do I complain if the company I want to complain about isn't included?
+It's worth noting while Resolver includes a huge number of firms, it won't include them all.
+If a company's not listed, you can ask Resolver to add it via a form on its website - but also see our How to Complain guide for other options.

 Is it any good?
-Yes, but you already know we like it, so don't just take our word for it.
-Here's what MoneySavers have told us (we'd love to hear what you think too – join the Resolver forum discussion and let us know):
+We think so - we've partnered with it for years and have had 100s of success stories from MoneySavers, such as the ones below (we'd love to hear what you think too – join the Resolver forum discussion and let us know):

 We got back £3,300 from BA for our delayed flight to the USA recently – €600 per person.
 Thank you so much for the direction to use the Resolver website.
 So quick and easy.